milaan9/01_Python_Introduction/README.md

 3. Extract the ZIP and open it.
 Unfortunately I don't have any more specific instructions because how exactly this is done depends on which operating system you run.

-4.Launch ipython notebook from the folder which contains the notebooks.
+4. Launch ipython notebook from the folder which contains the notebooks.
 Open each one of them

-    Cell > All Output > Clear
+    `Cell > All Output > Clear`

 This will clear all the outputs and now you can understand each statement and learn interactively.